jamesbrink/docker-redis/README.md

 use `ACTIVEREHASHING=no` if you have hard latency requirements and it is not a good thing in your environment that Redis can reply form time to time to queries with 2 milliseconds delay.

+##TODO##

+Not all configuration options are available at this time.

+* Snapshoting options
+* Replication options
+* Security options
+* Limits options
+* Setup Data Volume